Polymer/polymer-bundler/README.md

 ## Config
 > JSON file for additional options

-- Excludes: Remove the selected urls from the vulcanized bundle:
+- Excludes: Remove the selected urls completely from the vulcanized bundle:
+  - Use the `--no-strip-excludes` command line flag, or set `"strip-excludes": false` in the config to keep excluded urls in the output bundle.

 ### Example Config
 ```json